LabKey/wnprc-modules/docker/README.md

 docker-compose stop postgres
 ```
 All other Docker Compose commands (`logs`, `ps`, etc.) work also.

+*Note that sometimes the postgres container closes before the database itself is completely shut down.
+Be sure to disconnect your pgAdmin and IntelliJ database connections, if any, stop labkey, and then do a shutdown.
+Otherwise the next time postgres starts it will go into an automatic recovery mode and take a long time to start back up.

 ## Running multiple instances of LabKey in same Server